What is the free impression limit? Isn’t Ad Manager free?

 As for staying under the impression limit, you could potentially drop the least profitable line items to reduce the impressions served, and keep an eye on unfilled impressions.
 We’d also always recommend keeping abreast of other developments across the industry in this area for potentially more cost-effective solutions.
 At rates that can be under $0.02 per 1000 impressions, we have found that it still makes economic sense for most publishers to continue with Google’s Ad Manager.

 Not sure what to do next?
 As previously mentioned, you potentially have the option of staying under the free impression limit or paying for impressions over the limit.
 What about accessing additional GAM features through Google Ad Manager 360?
 Whatever your situation, MonetizeMore is here to help!
 We’re a trusted Google Certified Publisher Partner and can help find the ideal solution for your situation, while at the same time, maximize your ad revenue.
-Sign up to get started today!
+Sign up for a Professional account at MonetizeMore today!